VIP style: Characteristics

 Common exterior modifications on VIP style cars include modified suspension to achieve a lowered ride height, typically using coilovers or air suspension, and often also modified or custom control arms, suspension knuckles, tie rods and more; 3 piece wheels, often in wide configurations with low offsets that sit flush with the fenders or tuck inside of them; modified exhausts; LED lighting; upgraded larger brakes; and body kits, which can range from simple lip kits or fender flares to more extensive custom widebody setups.
 It is not uncommon to see significant negative camber on many VIP style cars.
-Less commonly, some VIP cars have been known to feature chopped roofs, as well grilles, headlights or taillights from other vehicles, typically a newer vehicle from the same brand (e.g. UCF30 Celsior front on a UCF20 Celsior) or from a European car such as a Mercedes.
+Less commonly, some VIP cars have been known to feature chopped roofs, as well as grilles, headlights or taillights from other vehicles, typically a newer vehicle from the same brand (e.g. UCF30 Celsior front on a UCF20 Celsior) or from a European car such as a Mercedes.

 Common interior modifications on VIP style cars include custom upholstery (most commonly leather), window curtains, headrest pillows, seat cushions, tray tables, upgraded stereo systems, illuminated trunk audio displays, storage for champagne flutes and alcoholic drinks, chandeliers, starlight headliners, and more.
 Traditional VIP style colours are black, white, grey and silver, however, as the style has evolved, many builders have also embraced more bright and flashy colors as well.

 The appearance of these vehicles is regarded in Japan as conspicuous and attention-seeking, as owning this type of vehicle is expensive with regards to Japan's annual road taxes.